Earthquake Location

 PMG ?
 BHZ ?
 P ?
 20221018 1150 24.693 GAU 0.00E+00 0.0 -3024.00 0.0

-Action: Data availability will plot the data availability (backlines) for each station/component of the database loaded from your folder tree.
+Action: Data availability will plot the data availability (backlines) for each station/component of your project.

-Action: Search in Catalog (see first figure) is a widget designed to plot your catalog and select an event to search in your project.
-The catalog must be a csv file with this header:
+Action: Search in Catalog (see the figure below) is a widget designed to plot your catalog and select an event to search in your project.
+The catalog can be either a csv file with this header (example below) or a catalog with an specific file formats such as QUAKEML, SC3ML, CMTSOLUTION and so on.

 Date;Time;Latitude;Longitude;Depth;Magnitude;mag_type